-Every woman is different when she begins showing in pregnancy.
-I remember clearly the day I finally saw my beloved baby bump.
+When do you start showing in pregnancy is a common question newly pregnant moms have.
+Every woman is different when she starts showing in pregnancy.
+I clearly remember the day I finally saw my beloved baby bump.
 It was a Monday, and I was at work.
 I saw myself in the bathroom mirror and smiled broadly at my suddenly noticeable bump.
 Glowing, I rubbed my little tummy as I checked out my new, different-looking profile in the mirror.
-My office friends had noticed that morning as well and had complimented me and my little bump.
+My office friends had noticed that morning as well and had complimented me and my little baby bump.
 Naturally, I took a selfie.
 I was so excited to see that I was finally showing.
 I couldn’t stop smiling all day!

 Your Changing Body